- Types of Eczema

 The cause of nummular eczema is unknown, but it does not seem to run in families.
 Sometimes, it will be triggered by such things as:

-Because it can look like ringworm (tinea corporis), it is important to make sure that it is not a fungal infection, especially if it is not responding to treatment.
-This can usually be done with a scraping or a fungal culture.
+Because nummular eczema can look like ringworm, it is important to make sure that it is not a fungal infection, especially if it is not responding to treatment.
+This can usually be done by your doctor with a scraping or a fungal culture.

 Like atopic dermatitis, nummular eczema benefits from moisturizers to calm and protect the damaged skin barrier.

 In many cases, you may receive a prescription for a steroid medication to calm the inflammation as well.
 For some reason, the milder and moderate-potency steroid creams may not be of much help with nummular eczema.
 More powerful creams are frequently required.
 Fortunately, nummular eczema tends to disappear completely after the right treatment.